taixinw/cse15l-lab-reports/lab-report-4-week-8.md

     }

 ```
-**Test Output**
+### **Test Output**

-#### MarkdownParse 1 - Mine
+#### MarkdownParse 1
 ![output2](s2output.png)

+Failed because I didn't consider parenthesis can be inside the link.
-To fix this bug, a small change of code is needed.
-I have never consider parenthesis can be inside the link.
-After the open parenthesis is loacted, the propgram should search for the las parenthesis and return the text inbewteen them.
+To fix this problem, a small change of code is needed.
+ After find the open parenthesis, search for the las parenthesis and return the text bewteen them.

 - - -
 ### Snippet 3

-This implementaion should produce the following result
+The expected result for this implementaion:

 ![snnipet3](snnipet3.png)

-the test was written in the MarkdownTest file
+Snippet3 test in the MarkdownTest file:
 ```
     @Test
     public void testsnippet3() throws IOException {